- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 - A Pinterest Pin

-- A cover image for an article on Medium or LinkedIn
+- The cover image for an article on Medium or LinkedIn

-Here are some examples from a recent post on how to add Google Search to your website:
+Here are some examples of image adaptations from the featured image for a post on how to add Google Search to your website:

 9. For Maximum SEO, Be Consistent